Rafalk88/rehab-backend/DECISSIONS.md

   - Simplifies routing and middleware logic.
   - Enables simultaneous support for multiple API versions.
   - Well-known and widely adopted pattern.

+## Decision 008 - NestJS as Backend Framework

+- **Date**: 2025-08-15
+- **Status**: Accepted
+- **Context**: The project requires a structured, maintainable, and scalable backend framework that supports modular architecture, dependency injection, and strong TypeScript integration.
+Express was considered too unopinionated, requiring more manual setup for common features like dependency injection, guards, interceptors, and decorators.
+- **Decision**:
+  Adopt **NestJS** as the main backend framework for the application.
+  - Provides opinionated but flexible architecture following SOLID principles.
+  - Built-in dependency injection system promotes testability and loose coupling.
+  - Decorators and modules improve readability and organization of features.
+  - Strong TypeScript support ensures type safety and better developer experience.
+  - Rich ecosystem of integrations (e.g., with GraphQL, WebSockets, microservices, Prisma, etc.).
+  - Compatible with existing Express middleware and ecosystem, enabling gradual migration and reuse.
+- **Rationale**:
+  - Improves maintainability of a growing codebase by enforcing a consistent project structure.
+  - Enhances productivity with out-of-the-box solutions for common concerns (validation, guards, interceptors).
+  - Provides flexibility to scale into microservices if needed in the future.
+  - Widely adopted and actively maintained, reducing long-term risk.